Safely subtract from a variable, returning the previous value

-The atomic_sub_value() function is a thread-safe way of doing a (*loc) -= decr operation, even in a symmetric-multiprocessing system.
+The atomic_sub_value() function is a thread-safe way of doing a (*loc) -= decr operation.

 The atomic_*() functions are also useful for modifying variables that are referenced by more than one thread (that aren't necessarily in the same process) without having to use a mutex.